Prince (musician): 2007–2010: Super Bowl XLI show, Planet Earth and Lotusflower

 On July 18, 2009, Prince performed two shows at the Montreux Jazz Festival, backed by the New Power Generation, including Rhonda Smith, Renato Neto and John Blackwell.
-On October 11, 2009, he gave two surprise concerts at the Grand Palais.
+On October 11, 2009, he gave two surprise concerts at the Grand Palais in Paris.
 On October 12, he gave another surprise performance at La Cigale.
 On October 24, Prince played a concert at Paisley Park.

 2010–2016: Final albums

 In January 2010, Prince wrote a new song, "Purple and Gold", inspired by his visit to a Minnesota Vikings football game against the Dallas Cowboys.
-The following month, he let Minneapolis-area public radio station 89.3 The Current premiere his new song "Cause and Effect" as a gesture in support of independent radio.
+The following month, he let Minneapolis-St. Paul public radio station 89.3 The Current premiere his new song "Cause and Effect" as a gesture in support of independent radio.

 In 2010, Prince was listed in Time's annual ranking of the "100 Most Influential People in the World".
-He released a new single on Minneapolis radio station 89.3 The Current called "Hot Summer" on June 7, his 52nd birthday.
-The same month, Prince appeared on the cover of the July 2010 issue of Ebony, and he received the Lifetime Achievement Award at the 2010 BET Awards.
+He released a new single on Minneapolis-St. Paul radio station 89.3 The Current called "Hot Summer" on June 7, his 52nd birthday.
+The same month, Prince appeared on the cover of the July 2010 issue of Ebony magazine, and he received the Lifetime Achievement Award at the 2010 BET Awards.

 Prince released his album 20Ten in July 2010 as a free covermount with publications in the UK, Belgium, Germany, and France.
 He refused album access to digital download services and closed LotusFlow3r.com.
 On July 4, 2010, Prince began his 20Ten Tour, a concert tour in two legs, with shows in Europe.
 The second leg began on October 15 and ended with a concert following the Abu Dhabi Grand Prix on November 14.
-The second half of the tour had a new band, John Blackwell, Ida Kristine Nielsen, and Sheila E. Prince let Europe 1 debut the snippet of his new song "Rich Friends" from the new album 20Ten Deluxe on October 8, 2010.
+The second half of the tour had a new band, John Blackwell, Ida Kristine Nielsen, and Sheila E. Prince let radio station Europe 1 debut the snippet of his new song "Rich Friends" from the new album 20Ten Deluxe on October 8, 2010.
 He embarked on the Welcome 2 Tour on December 15, 2010.
 Prince was inducted into the Grammy Hall of Fame on December 7, 2010.

 Prince presented Barbra Streisand with an award and donated $1.5 million to charities on February 12, 2011.
 On the same day, it was reported that he had not authorized the television show Glee to cover his hit "Kiss", in an episode that had already been filmed.
 Prince headlined the Hop Farm Festival on July 3, 2011, marking his first UK show since 2007 and his first-ever UK festival appearance.
 Despite having previously rejected the Internet for music distribution, on November 24, 2011, he released a reworked version of the previously unreleased song "Extraloveable" through both iTunes and Spotify.
-Purple Music, a Switzerland-based record label, released a CD single "Dance 4 Me" on December 12, 2011, as part of a club remixes package including the Bria Valente CD single "2 Nite" released on February 23, 2012.
+Purple Music, a Switzerland-based record label, released a CD single titled "Dance 4 Me" on December 12, 2011, as part of a club remixes package including the Bria Valente CD single "2 Nite" released on February 23, 2012.
 The CD features club remixes by Jamie Lewis and David Alexander, produced by Prince.